-The Department of Work and Pension (DWP) should have contacted you if you will be affected by the benefit cap.
+The Department of Work and Pension (DWP) should have contacted you if you were affected by the benefit cap.

-Is this information about your household correct?
+Is the information about your household correct?
 Do you fall into one of the above exempt groups?
 If you think the DWP are wrong, you need to contact them.

-If I work does it mean my benefits won't be capped?
+If I work does it mean my benefits are not being capped?

-Households who are working enough hours to qualify for Working Tax Credit will be exempt from the cap.
-This is...
+Households who are working enough hours to qualify for Working Tax Credit are exempt from the cap.
+This is: